Download the docker image

 The guest has shut down and you are back at the host Linux kernel prompt.

-To exit the simulation, use Ctrl-a + d.
+To exit the host session and the simulation, use poweroff.
 You will be placed back into the running docker container.

 To exit the docker container, run exit.